Exact solutions for the wrinkle patterns of confined elastic shells

-We have shown how to solve for the wrinkles of confined elastic shells, using Lagrange multipliers and, eventually, a simple set of rules.
+We have shown how to predict the wrinkles of confined shallow shells, using a compact set of geometric rules gotten by solving the coarse-grained theory of \cite{tobasco2021curvature}.
 Our results point towards a general, diagrammatic method for benchmarking elastic patterns, which could prove useful for their rapid design.
-We highlight a promising connection with the little known theory of \textit{ideal locking materials}---bulk materials whose microstructures facilitate extension with negligible stress up to a threshold strain \cite{Prager1957}.
-This limit is apparently approached in biology, by the mesentery membrane of rabbits \cite{fung1967elasticity,Prager1969} and the capture silk of some spiders, the latter of which has inspired ultrastretchable wicked membranes \cite{elettro2016drop,grandgeorge2018capillarity}.
-We view the wrinkles of our confined shells as an emergent-yet-sacrificial microstructure enabling them to conform to the plane.
-We think of $\sigma_L$ in this connection as the \textit{locking stress}.
-It is orthogonal to the coarse-grained strain.
-Whether this description extends beyond the shells treated here remains to be seen.
+We highlight a promising connection with the theory of \textit{ideal locking materials} --- bulk materials whose microstructures facilitate extension with negligible elastic stress below a threshold strain \cite{Prager1957}.
+This limit is apparently approached in biology, by the mesentery membrane of rabbits \cite{fung1967elasticity,Prager1969} and the capture silk of some spiders, the latter of which has recently inspired ultrastretchable wicked membranes \cite{elettro2016drop,grandgeorge2018capillarity}.
+We view the wrinkles of confined shells as an emergent-yet-sacrificial microstructure enabling shape change.
+This underlies our terming the Lagrange multiplier $\boldsymbol{\sigma}_L$ from our solutions as the \textit{locking stress}.
+It plays the role of an order parameter for predicting wrinkle domains.
+The extension of our rules beyond shallow shells and to patterns involving elements others than wrinkles, including crumples \cite{King12,Timounay20} and folds \cite{Pocivavsek08,Brau13,Paulsen17}, remains to be seen.